Part 2: Performance and Outcomes

 Table 2: Summary of Treasury Bond tender results

-The average coverage ratio for all Treasury Bond tenders in 2015‑16 was 2.99, a decrease from 3.66 in 2014‑15.
-The average tender size of $786 million was larger than in 2014‑15 due to the higher issuance program.
-Shorter‑dated bond tenders generally received a greater volume of bids, which reflects core investor base interest.
+Despite the pronounced market congestion experienced at times in the latter half of 2016, the average coverage ratio for all Treasury Bond tenders in 2016‑17 was 3.41, an increase from 2.99 in 2015‑16.
+The average tender size of $736 million was lower than in 2015‑16 despite the higher issuance program.
+This was due to the large volumes of issuance achieved via syndication and more tenders of ultra‑long bonds, which tended to be for smaller volumes.
+Shorter‑dated bond tenders generally received a greater volume of bids (higher than average coverage ratios), which reflected core investor base interest.

 Full tender details are available in Part 5 of this annual report.